...

 Other states, such as Maharashtra and Karnataka, also demonstrate distinct wage patterns:

 • Maharashtra and Karnataka: Usually, because of urban concentration and industrialization, these states have higher minimum salaries.
-Companies here have to take market-driven pay into account in addition to the statutory minimums to draw qualified workers.
+Companies here have to take market-driven pay into account, in addition to statutory minimums, to attract qualified workers.

 • Bihar, Jharkhand, and Odisha: These areas often have lower minimum wages, which reflect reduced living expenses and an essentially agricultural economy.

-The regional differences highlight the need of companies to customize their pay plans in line with local circumstances and economic reality.
+The regional differences highlight the need for companies to customize their pay plans in line with local circumstances and economic reality.

 Workflow of Minimum Wage Determination in India